SIMEXP/mominc/README.md

 ```
 minc_variable(hdr,'yspace')
 ```
-will list all the attributes of the `'yspace'` variable.
-This API will work identically in MINC1 and MINC2.
+will list all the attributes of the `yspace` variable.